vftiago/game-of-life/README.md

 3. Any live cell with more than three live neighbors dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

-The rules are applied indefinitely, creating new board states at every step or tick.
+The rules are applied indefinitely, creating new board states at every step.

 You can check it live on [https://gameoflife.vftiago.com/](https://gameoflife.vftiago.com/) or [https://gameoflife.infodump.xyz/](https://gameoflife.infodump.xyz/)

 ## Running the project locally

-To run the project, clone it, run `pnpm i`, and then run `pnpm start`.
+To run the project locally, clone it, install the project's dependencies with `pnpm i`, and then run it with `pnpm dev`.
 You should be able to see the game running on [http://localhost:5173](http://localhost:5173).

-## Potential points of improvement

-The following features could potentially increase the app's usability at little development cost (quick wins), in no particular order:

-- [x] Dynamically set up the initial board dimensions based on the browser window's inner height and width.
-- [x] Allow users to click each individual `Cell` to change its state to `dead` or `alive` when the game is paused.
-  - [ ] As a follow-up, allow users to clear the board (set all cells to `dead`).
-- [x] Allow users to change the time interval between ticks up to a sensible limit.
-- [ ] Allow users to change cell size up to a sensible limit.